-In the previous blog written by our Docker Training expert, we took you through the necessity of Docker and made you acquainted with Docker.
-In case you have missed to go through the first blog on Docker please go through this Docker Tutorial blog.
-In this blog, I will explain – What is Docker & Docker Container in detail.
+In the previous blog written by our Docker Training expert, we got you acquainted with Docker and its utilities.
+In case you have missed the previous instalment to this blog, kindly go through this blog.
+In the following blog, I will explain – What is Docker & how does it work in detail.

 Before we go ahead, let me summarize the learning till now: